J08nY/ecgen/README.md

  - `-s / --ansi[=SEED]`		Generate a curve from `SEED` (ANSI X9.62 verifiable procedure).
  - `-b / --brainpool[=SEED]`Generate a curve using the Brainpool verifiably pseudorandom algorithm from the original paper.
  - `--brainpool-rfc[=SEED]` Generate a curve using the Brainpool verifiably pseudorandom algorithm as per RFC 5639.
+ - `--nums`                 Generate a curve using the NUMS procedure (as per draft-black-numscurves-02).
  - `--twist`                Generate a twist of a given curve.

 #### Generation options